IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

-- Ensure the TV is set to the correct video input to receive the signal from the HDMI® component.
+- Ensure your TV is set to the correct video input to receive the signal from the device connected to the HDMI port.

-- Verify that the HDMI component is outputting the signal in a format compatible with the TV.
+- Verify that the HDMI-connected device is outputting a signal in a format compatible with the TV.

-NOTE: The TV may not be capable of accepting the currently selected resolution.
+Note: The TV may not be capable of accepting the currently selected resolution.
 Some components allow you to select different resolutions.
-Check the instruction manual that came with the component for information on available video formats.
+Check the user manual for the connected device and the TV for information on available video formats.
 Manuals are posted on your model support page.

-- Ensure the HDMI cable is securely connected to both the component and the TV.
+- Check your HDMI cable connections to ensure it's securely connected to both the source device and the TV.

-Perform a power reset on the TV and HDMI components.
+- Perform a power reset on the TV and HDMI connected device:

-- Unplug the power cords of the component and the TV.
+- Unplug the power cords of the connected device and your TV.

-- Allow both the component and the TV to remain without power for 15 seconds.
+- Allow both devices to remain without power for about 15 seconds.

-- Plug the power cords for the component and the TV back into the electrical outlet.
+- Plug the power cords for the connected device and the TV back into the electrical outlet.